Real Madrid salvage thrilling late 2-2 draw at Elche

 After a lacklustre first half, it was Elche who struck first in the 53rd minute from an impressive team move.

-German Varela's exquisite backheel assist found Aleix Febas inside the box, and the midfielder took one touch before delicately slotting the ball past goalkeeper Thibaut Courtois.
-The shot hit the post before finding the net, delivering Elche a deserved lead.
+German Varela's exquisite backheel assist found Aleix Febas inside the box, and the midfielder took one touch before delicately slotting the ball past goalkeeper Thibaut Courtois via the post.

 Real levelled in the 81st minute through Dean Huijsen.
 The centre back reacted quickest to a loose ball following a corner, slotting home from close range to bring the visitors back into the contest.